mjcollin/sql-nhcdata-lesson/_episodes/03-sql-joins-aliases.md

 We can alias both table names:

     SELECT surv.year, surv.month, surv.day, sp.genus, sp.species
-    FROM surveys AS surv
+    FROM specimens AS surv
     JOIN species AS sp
     ON surv.species_id = sp.species_id;

 And column names:

     SELECT surv.year AS yr, surv.month AS mo, surv.day AS day, sp.genus AS gen, sp.species AS sp
-    FROM surveys AS surv
+    FROM specimens AS surv
     JOIN species AS sp
     ON surv.species_id = sp.species_id;

 The `AS` isn't technically required, so you could do

     SELECT surv.year yr
-    FROM surveys surv;
+    FROM specimens surv;

 but using `AS` is much clearer so it is good style to include it.